Specific Plans and Community Plans

 A Specific Plan is a document that establishes the unique development standards and other development regulations for a specifically-defined geographical area within the City.
 Specific Plans usually supplement or replace the city’s Zoning Map due to a desire to have special development and design standards for that particular area.
 For example, the Downtown Specific Plan is one of the most important in Redlands, as its boundaries contain numerous historical buildings and other prominent features critical to the city’s history and legacy that are worthy of special Planning efforts.

 The photo at the left shows a citrus packing plant at the peak of the agricultural industry in Redlands during the late 1800s and early 1900s.
-The Mutual Orange Distributors Packing Plant located at 330 West Third Street (Historic Resource #132) is in the heart of the Downtown Specific Plan, and was among several packing plants downtown near numerous rail spurs adjacent to the historic Santa Fe Depot.
+The Mutual Orange Distributors Packing Plant located at 330 West Third Street (Historic Resource #132) is in the heart of downtown within the Transit Villages Specific Plan, and was among several packing plants downtown near numerous rail spurs adjacent to the historic Santa Fe Depot.

 Any proposed Specific Plans and any proposed amendments must be reviewed by the Planning Commission prior to a decision by the City Council.
 Any specific plan can be amended by the City Council.
 If you wish to amend a Specific Plan, you must submit an application and the required application fees.
 The process will include reviews by the Development Review Committee, Planning Commission, and City Council.
 A Socio-Economic Cost/Benefit Analysis may be required for a Specific Plan or an amendment.
 A potential applicant should speak with staff to discuss their proposal prior to submitting an application.
 For an explanation of the steps and meetings involved, please refer to the Development and Entitlement Process page.